rodrigowf/QVCM/QVCM.md

 ---

-# Appendix A. Mathematical Details (unchanged formulas; clearer commentary)
+# Appendix A. Mathematical Details

 **A1.
 Graph structure and components.**
 $G_t=(\mathcal{N},\mathcal{E},w_{ij}(t))$ with weights